Edgar von Westphalen

 Edgar Gerhard Julius Oscar Ludwig von Westphalen (26 March 1819 – 30 September 1890) was a German writer and Communist politician, who was also a long-time friend and brother-in-law of Karl Marx.
 He was the son of Prussian baron Ludwig von Westphalen and his second wife Caroline Heubel.
-Heubel was also the mother of Jenny who married Karl Marx.
+Heubel was also the mother of Jenny Marx who married Karl Marx.
 Edgar had a half-brother Ferdinand from his father's first marriage.
 The Westphalen and Marx families were neighbors in Trier, with Karl and Edgar being friends and schoolmates.

 During the Adelsverein-sponsored German immigration to Texas, Edgar von Westphalen was one of the early immigrants to the Latin settlement of Sisterdale.

 Westphalen was an early member of the Communist Correspondence Committee's Brussels' circle and later one of the founding members of the Communist League.

+Life

+Family

+Edgar was the second son of Ludwig von Westphalen (1770–1842), a Royal Prussian Councilor, and his second wife, Caroline Heubel (1779–1856).
+His father was a friend of Heinrich Marx, which led to a friendship between the children of both families.
+On December 3, 1834, Ludwig retired to devote himself to the intellectual development of his two children and of Karl Marx, Heinrich Marx's son, thus becoming Karl's fatherly mentor Edgar's sister, Johanna (Jenny) von Westphalen (1814–1881), married her childhood friend Karl Marx in 1843.
+From his father's first marriage to Lisette von Veltheim came his half-brother Ferdinand von Westphalen, who became Prussian Minister of the Interior in the Manteuffel cabinet in 1850.
+While the older half-brother Ferdinand followed a conservative line in social policy, the younger Edgar embraced the socialist direction, which was also enthusiastically received by the young Marx at that time.